-The Revenue Service Date (RSD) is forecasted to occur between January 1, 2024 and March 31, 2024.
-When six to nine months of risk contingency is included, the new proposed revised RSD is September 26, 2024.
+The Electrification substantial completion date is forecasted to occur between January 1, 2024 and April 1, 2024.
+When six to nine months of schedule contingency is included, the Revenue Service Date is targeted in second quarter of 2024, and the project completion date of September 26, 2024 remains unchanged as the FTA Risk Refresh Revenue Service Completion Date.

-The master program schedule critical path remains unchanged and continues to run through the signal system design and installation, followed by the integrated testing.
+JPB has approved BBII's July 2021 revised baseline schedule as part of the global settlement with a forecast substantial completion date of April 1, 2024 with 90 days of BBII schedule contingency.
+The master program schedule critical path remains unchanged and continues to run through the signal system design, installation and cutovers, followed by the integrated testing.